 Carbon Footprint Reporting: Companies should report their greenhouse gas (GHG) emissions, including Scope 1, 2 and 3 emissions, and any strategies implemented to reduce them.

 Water Consumption Reporting: Companies should report on their water consumption, including the sources, amount and strategies implemented to reduce water usage.

 Climate Risk Disclosure: Companies should report on their exposure to physical and transition risks from climate change and any strategies implemented to manage them.

 Renewable Energy Reporting: Companies should report on their renewable energy usage and any strategies implemented to increase it.

 Stakeholder Engagement: Companies can report their engagement with stakeholders on climate-related issues, including any feedback received or strategies implemented.

 ESG (Environmental, Social, and Governance) is a set of criteria used to measure a company's performance in environmental protection, employee relations, and corporate governance.

 TCFD is a global voluntary disclosure framework that guides companies in reporting climate-related risks and opportunities in their financial statements.

-While ESG is broader in scope and looks at a company's overall performance, TCFD focuses specifically on climate-related financial disclosures.
+While ESG is broader in scope and looks at a company's overall performance, TCFD focuses specifically on climate-related financial disclosures and reporting.

 GRI (Global Reporting Initiative) is an international standard for sustainability reporting.
 It provides a comprehensive, consistent framework to measure and report sustainability performance.
 GRI enables organisations to measure and disclose their impacts on various topics, including environment, social, governance and economic performance.